sonic-net/SONiC/doc/secure_boot/Secureboot_uefi_key_management.md

 ```

 ## 7 Test considerations
-The sonic-mgmt can cover UEFI keymanagement such as add, update, remove and revoke UEFI keys.
+The sonic-mgmt can cover UEFI key management such as adding, updating, removing, and revoking UEFI keys.